Golf rotation is a fundamental piece of the golf swing, but most golfers never fully understand how to execute it correctly.

 Many golfers do just fine with Steps One and Two, then go right back to turning the hips and pushing with the arms as soon as they get into the setup posture.

 The brain shifts from "drill" mode to "golf swing" mode, and you're right back to your habitual movement patterns.
 You're going to combat that by focusing on staying nice and relaxed.
-Keep your arms and hands relaxed, with no tension in your left shoulder.
+Keep your arms and hands relaxed, with no tension in your lead shoulder.

 Step Four - Bring Back the Arms